alvin2396/formidable/README.md

 # formidable
-trying to upload file using formidable and combine with lightbox.js
+Simple scripts with formidable and featuring lightbox.js